Your Diet and Acne: What to Know

 If you are experiencing moderate to severe acne, your treatment options will look a little different.
 One option is a corticosteroid injection.
 This will help prevent acne scarring and reduce skin inflammation.
 Another option is prescription strength oral antibiotics.
 You will often start with a high dose and work your way down to a lower dose as the acne clears up.
 Topical antimicrobials are also an option.
 These unclog the pores and prevent acne from developing.

 Your diet is not the only cause of acne, but plays a significant role in having it.
-If you are in Bloomington, Illinois or surrounding areas and are experiencing consistent acne and are looking for a treatment plan, complete this form.
-The dermatologists at Dermatology & Mohs Surgery Institute want to give you the proper treatment while helping to restore your confidence.
+If you are in Bloomington, Illinois or surrounding areas and are experiencing consistent acne and are looking for a treatment plan, contact us.
+The dermatologists at Dermatology & Mohs Surgery Institute want to give you the proper treatment to help restore your confidence.